leigh-hackspace/website-hugo/content/blog/2024/defcon-badge-hack-part-one/index.md

 On the front of the badge, there is a silkscreen of the CovertSwarm logo with the words "YOU DESERVE TO BE HACKED" in the middle.

-There are also 8 Neo-Pixel style RGB LEDs in the sides of the 'arrows' of the Covertswarm logo with a couple of capacitors and resistors.
+There are also 8 Neo-Pixel style RGB LEDs in the sides of the 'arrows' of the CovertSwarm logo with a couple of capacitors and resistors.

 When the badge is turned on the LEDs are orange there also are 6 pushable buttons labeled F, G, A on the top left side and D, C, B on the bottom right.